twineworks/ruby-for-pentaho-kettle/README.md

 The elegance of the ruby language is paired with ultimate row processing flexibility.
 The step allows scripts to read, write, aggregate, consume and redirect rows to accomplish the most complex of data processing tasks in one place.
 This plugin provides a scripting step similar to the javascript and java class steps.
 The implementation is based on [JRuby](http://jruby.org).
 Thanks to JRuby's great Java interop, the scripting step also enables easy Java scripting in kettle.

 ## Supported versions of pentaho-kettle
-The plugin is built and [tested](https://travis-ci.org/twineworks/ruby-for-pentaho-kettle) against the most recent versions of Kettle 5.x, 6.x and 7.x.
+The plugin is built and [tested](https://travis-ci.org/twineworks/ruby-for-pentaho-kettle) against the most recent versions of Kettle 5.x, 6.x, 7.x.
+It works with Kettle 8.x as well.

 ## How to get it?
 Grab the latest release from the [releases](https://github.com/twineworks/ruby-for-pentaho-kettle/releases) page.